adessoTurkey-dotNET/AdsPush/README.md

 <h3 align="center">AdsPush</h3>

   <p align="center">
-<b>AdsPush</b> is the server-side push notification library that fully supports fully APNS(Apple Push Notification Service) and FCM (Firebase Cloud Messaging) features and works with the the most common .NET platforms.
-It puts together good abstraction, easy using and full support for advanced use cases.
+<b>AdsPush</b> is the server-side push notification library that fully supports  <b>APNS(Apple Push Notification Service)</b> and <b>FCM (Firebase Cloud Messaging)</b> features and works with the the most common .NET platorms.
+It puts togetter good abtraction, easy using and full support for advanced use cases.
  <br />
     <a href="https://www.nuget.org/packages/AdsPush">NuGet</a>
     ·